View a list of past awardees

-Funds must be spent between April 1, 2020 and March 31, 2021.
+Funds must be spent between May 1, 2021 and April 30, 2022.
 All funds not spent by the end date of the Pilot Project award will be returned to the ACTRI.
 No extensions can be granted.
 IRB approval must be obtained ASAP thereafter notice of intended award.
 No funds can be awarded until there is local IRB approval and secondary NCATS approval.

 ACTRI Pilot Projects are also eligible for "in-kind"

 vouchers.
 The vouchers can be used for ACTRI services only, including those related to the clinic, biostatistics, coordinators, and lab.

 Applicants are permitted to request up to $5,000 in vouchers in addition to up to $30,000 for other aspects of their proposals.

 We also encourage collaboration with other CTSA-funded institutions.

 Applications are received in two stages.
 Stage 1 applications are now open.

 - The first stage requires a 500-word abstract that will be scored.

 invitation only based on review of the 500-word abstract.
 A five-page application is required, which will be scored according to modified NIH 9-point scoring guidelines that emphasize the future external funding potential of the investigator(s) and the project.
 Please submit your IRB application at the same time as submission of your second-stage application.
 We will require evidence that your application is slated for IRB review prior to ACTRI scientific review; if this is not available your application will be withdrawn for consideration during that cycle.

 Application Deadline, Notices of Awards, and Funding Cycle